CCSA-TSA-WebMaster/2014-15-CCSA-Webmaster/README.md

 2014-15-CCSA-Webmaster
 ======================

-Repo for the 2014-15 Webmaster competition website.

-Main Page of the Society for Rustled Jimmies

-Stem.Stem.Stem.
+The official testing branch for concepts in the website.
+It will mostly be Karl working on this, as he's the main code guy, but everyone else is free to contribute.